Stuttgart

 Welcome to the English-speaking Latin Mass community in Stuttgart!

 The Priestly Fraternity of St. Peter in Stuttgart is serving a very international community of traditional catholics in the area.
 Since October 2019 we're offering a monthly Sunday Mass with English sermon for the growing anglophone community.
 This section is meant to give you an outline about our identity and pastoral work.
 Our rectory is located in Stuttgart-Zuffenhausen near the subway station Zuffenhausen and our church Saint Albert's is near the subway station Porsche / Neuwirtshaus.
-On Sundays one of the fathers is serving a German-speaking community at Saint Leonhard's in Schwäbisch Gmünd.
+On Sundays one of the fathers serves a German-speaking community at Saint Leonhard's in Schwäbisch Gmünd.

 What's the latest at Saint Albert's?

-Next Latin Mass with English sermon:
+Next Traditional Latin Mass with English sermon:

-► German Newsletter
+► German Newsletter with Mass Schedule

 Homeschooling